 - Required documents.
 You must to bring your Social Security card; a valid driver’s license or current state ID card; a direct deposit form for your checking account; immunization records; high school diploma or GED and original college transcripts; proof of citizenship if you weren’t born in the United States; original or certified copies of your marriage certificate, divorce decree or separation order; original or certified copies of your children’s birth certificates if they’re under 18; copies of your family’s lease or rental agreement; copies of prescriptions for any medications; and original or certified ROTC documentation (if applicable).

 - Your orders.
-You must bring all copies of the orders and documents issued to you by your recruiter and/or the Military Entrance Processing Station.
+You must bring all copies of the orders and documents issued to you by your recruiter and/or the Military Entrance Processing Station, or MEPS.
 Carry these documents by hand to your basic training site, and keep them secure while traveling, since they contain your personal information.

 Prohibited items for basic training